shioju/talks/hashgraph/README.md

 # Interesting characteristics

 - absolute confirmation of transactions (unlike proof of work)
-- order of transactions preserved (compare with proof of work where transaction order is determined by miners)
+- fair order of transactions (compare with proof of work where transaction order is determined by miners)
 - no wasted computation (compare with blockchain forking)
 - just gossip and everything will work (low overhead)
 - really fast virtual voting (no additional comms for consensus)